-All information provided in connection with the application for Oregon industrial development bond financing is, to the best of my knowledge, true, accurate, complete and current.
-I further certify that, except as described in the application:
+All information provided in connection with this application for Oregon industrial development bond financing is, to the best of my knowledge, true, accurate, complete, and current.
+I further certify that, except as described in this application:

-- 1. No litigation is current, pending or threatened in any court or other tribunal or competent jurisdiction, state or federal, in any way contesting, questioning or affecting the eligibility of the applicant to apply for this financing, the ability of the applicant to complete the project, or the validity or enforceability of any covenant of document executed by the applicant in connection with the application of any of the procedures for the authorization of sale, execution, registration or delivery of the bonds, nor are there any unasserted claims outstanding. - 2.
-The applicant has never filed for reorganization or sought relief or been involuntarily declared bankrupt under any provision of the United State Bankruptcy Code. - 3.
-No officer, director, partner or owner of a five percent interest (legal or beneficial) of the applicant has ever filed for reorganization or sought relief or been involuntarily declared bankrupt under any provision of the United States Bankruptcy Code. - 4.
-Neither the applicant nor any officer, director, partner or owner of a five percent interest (legal or beneficial) thereof has ever been indicted or convicted of a felony or a misdemeanor involving moral turpitude. - 5.
-The applicant agrees to provide the department future information on employment and to permit the department access to Oregon Employment Department information now and in the future to obtain employment information.
+- (1) No litigation is current, pending or threatened in any court or other tribunal or competent jurisdiction, state or federal, in any way contesting, questioning or affecting the eligibility of the applicant to apply for this financing, the ability of the applicant to complete the project, or the validity or enforceability of any covenant or document executed by the applicant in connection with the application or any of the procedures for the authorization of sale, execution, registration or delivery of the bonds, nor are there any unasserted claims outstanding. - (2) The applicant has never filed for reorganization or sought relief or been involuntarily declared bankrupt under any provision of the United State Bankruptcy Code. - (3) No officer, director, partner, or owner of a five percent interest (legal or beneficial) of the applicant has ever filed for reorganization or sought relief or been involuntarily declared bankrupt under any provision of the United State Bankruptcy Code. - (4) Neither the applicant nor any officer, director, partner or owner of a five percent interest (legal or beneficial) thereof has ever been indicted or convicted of a felony or of a misdemeanor involving moral turpitude. - (5) The applicant agrees to provide the department future information on employment and to permit the department access to Oregon Employment Department information now and in the future to obtain employment information.

-I agree that material misrepresentation of fact is ground for the finance committee of the Oregon Business Development Commission to deny or withdraw project eligibility at any time.
+I agree that material misrepresentation of fact is grounds for the Finance Committee for the Oregon Economic & Community Development Commission to deny or withdraw project eligibility at any time.

-In addition, the undersigned requests that the Oregon Employment Department provide employment and wage information from the Oregon Quarterly Tax Report to Business Oregon for the purpose of program evaluation and performance measurement.
+In addition, the undersigned requests that the Oregon Employment Department provide employment and wage information from the Oregon Quarterly Tax Report to the Oregon Economic & Community Development Department for the purpose of program evaluation and performance measurement.

-Authorized company representative (signature)
+Attest:

-Name and title (print or type)
+Authorized Company Representative (Signature)

--
+Name & Title (Print or type)

-Date
+Date: